FoalTS/foal/docs/tutorials/multi-user-todo-list/5-auth-controllers-and-hooks.md

     // Destroy the user session.
     await this.store.destroy(ctx.session.sessionID);

-    // Redirect the user to the signin page. return new HttpResponseRedirect('/signin');
+    // Redirect the user to the home page on success. const response = new HttpResponseRedirect('/signin');
+    // Remove the cookie where the session token is stored. removeSessionCookie(response);
+    return response;
   }
 }